-However, granola's health benefits can be masked by cereals that are loaded with added sugar and artificial ingredients.
+However, granola's health benefits can be masked by cereals loaded with added sugar and artificial ingredients.
 Additionally, the dense ingredients contain more calories than may be expected.
-It is important to check the nutrition contents to find brands that best preserve the nutritional value of granola without loads of unhealthy ingredients.
+It's essential to check the nutrition contents to find granola brands that best preserve the nutritional value of granola without loads of unhealthy ingredients.
 Consider its high caloric content, too, when determining serving size.

 Sugar and Artificial Ingredients

-Avoid products that list many sources of sugar in the ingredients list, sticking to those with sugar content derived from dried fruit and/or honey.
+Avoid products that list many sources of sugar in the ingredients list, sticking to those with sugar content derived from dried fruit or honey.
 Products that are low in calories or claim to be "low-fat" or "sugar-free" often eliminate the healthiest ingredients to make this claim.

-Keeping It All-Natural
+Keep It All-Natural

-Customize the ingredients to suit your tastes and avoid consuming all that extra, artificial stuff that is found in many store brands.
-Seek out healthy, creative recipes, tips and tricks for making homemade granola on food magazine websites.
+Customize the ingredients to suit your tastes and avoid consuming all that extra, artificial stuff found in many store-bought granola brands.
+Seek out healthy, creative recipes, tips, and tricks for making homemade granola on food magazine websites.